Real-World Use Cases Driving the Future of XR with Animated Gaussian Splatting

 Why Canopy Creative Is Exploring Gaussian Splatting Now

-We exist to spark imagination, foster understanding, and unlock potential using immersive tech.
-Animated Gaussian splatting aligns perfectly with our goals to deliver:
+At Canopy Creative, we aim to spark imagination, foster understanding, and unlock potential through immersive technology.
+Animated Gaussian splatting is in sync with our goals to deliver:

-• Emotionally charged storytelling
+Emotionally charged storytelling

-• Simplified pipelines
+Simplified pipelines

-• Next-gen realism
+Next-gen realism

-• Scalable, client-friendly deployment
+Scalable, client-friendly deployments

 Looking to build your next immersive project?